molzri3/NorthHackingDays/DFIR/FishyNotes/writeup.md

 ---

 ## Lessons Learned
-This challenge demonstrated how to:
+This challenge demonstrated how:
+- VBA macros can be slightly obfuscated to make analysis more challenging.
+- Encoded data is often stored in parts to avoid detection by simple string extraction tools.
-- Use `oledump.py` to inspect and extract streams from a Word document.
+- Tools like `oledump.py` are essential for inspecting and extracting suspicious streams in documents.
-- Analyze VBA macros for encoded or hidden content.
-- Decode Base64-encoded data to retrieve valuable information.

----

-Good luck with your future DFIR adventures! 🚀
+Good luck with future DFIR challenges! 🚀